GothenburgBitFactory/bugwarrior/bugwarrior/README.rst

   # You can override how an issue's description is created by entering
   # a one-line Jinja template like the below; in addition to the default
   # taskwarrior issue properties (project, priority, due, etc), the
-  # following properties are available for ActiveCollab3 issues:
+  # following properties are available for ActiveCollab issues:
   # - acbody
   # - acname
   # - acpermalink